 Key Slider Cover

-Design and Features Of CT X700 Keyboard
+Features and Specification of CT X700 Keyboard

 It features nice bright backlit white display and a unique smart phone shelf which helps you connect the headphone out of your phone to the audio in of the keyboards.

 The connectivity also allows you to cancel any other audio or noise coming from your phone into the keyboard which is quite cool.